fossmanjack/nextgroc/doc/roadmap.md

 As an aside, does State need to be a map?
 A prototype object would probably work fine and be slightly easier to work with.
 Probably less memory overhead too.
 Don't use a map if you don't have to, Jack.

+One option for the "list of lists" is to have it be its own JSON file, just an array of file names.
+Push comes to shove we store everything in a big JSON file and load the lists as needed.
+Well, probably an object or a map of lists.
+Probably an object since that's what response.json() returns anyway.

+Note: we don't need a separate "list" and "library" view really, just modes, states, and hidden entries.
+If we add a "hidden" or "nodisplay" class to the DOM root element and change around the button functions, the thing should disappear.

+Oh!
+Add color-changing pluses and minuses to btn0 in library mode instead of the checkbox.
+More intuitive.